 https://www.i-scoop.eu/gdpr-encryption/

-Backups are only stored for a limited time and are automatically deleted after the time limit expires:
+Backups are only stored for a limited time and are automatically deleted after the period has expired:

 Uploaded files as well as the MongoDB and MySQL database